Israeli strikes across Gaza hit multiple homes, killing at least 85 Palestinians

 The military said three rockets were fired out of Gaza on Thursday, with one intercepted and two falling in open areas.
 Hamas claimed the attack and said it had targeted Tel Aviv.

-Earlier, the military said it intercepted a missile launched by Yemen's Iran-backed Houthi rebels overnight before it reached Israeli airspace, as air raid sirens and exploding interceptors were heard in Jerusalem.
+The military said it intercepted two missiles launched several hours apart by Yemen’s Iran-backed Houthi rebels.
+Both were intercepted before reaching Israeli airspace, the military said.
+Air raid sirens rang out overnight and exploding interceptors were heard in Jerusalem.
 No injuries were reported.
-It was the second such attack since the United States began a new campaign of airstrikes against the rebels earlier this week.
+It was the third such attack since the United States began a new campaign of airstrikes against the rebels earlier this week.

 The strike killed at least 16 people, mostly women and children, according to the nearby European Hospital, which received the dead.
 Those killed included a father and his seven children, as well as the parents and brother of a month-old baby who survived along with her grandparents.